 I couldn't find any good summaries of this classic, which I found to be a void worth addressing as this book is an absolute must-read for anyone even vaguely involved in entrepreneurship and/or innovation.
 I decided to take it upon myself to break down the main arguments of this book, I hope it proves an enjoyable and useful read.
-I've formatted this article in the following way: First comes the conclusion and then an excerpt immediately below.
+I've formatted this article in the following way: For every argument made in the book I’ve written what I understand its conclusion to be, and then followed it with an excerpt immediately below.
+I’ve summarised everything further at the end.

 The innovator's dilemma is a management book about innovation written by Clayton M. Christensen, a Harvard Business School professor with a fantastic haircut, in 1997.
 Its findings are widely considered to be extremely insightful and in contrast to common wisdom at the time of publishing.
 Due to the importance of innovation in the technology sector, it has since become the quintessential management book in those circles.